yutashx/mcp-server-qdrant/README.md

 # mcp-server-qdrant: A Qdrant MCP server
 [![smithery badge](https://smithery.ai/badge/mcp-server-qdrant)](https://smithery.ai/protocol/mcp-server-qdrant)

 > The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.
+Whether you’re building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

 This repository is an example of how to create a MCP server for [Qdrant](https://qdrant.tech/), a vector search engine.